mainmatter/mainmatter.com/src/calendar/2023-03-23-embereurope-ghent.md

 ---

-Ember Europe is back in 2023 with the first Meetup of the year, hosted by OTA Insight in Ghent, BE.
+Ember Europe is back in 2023 with the first Meetup of the year, hosted by OTA Insight in Ghent, Belgium.
 The Ember Europe meetup series brings together the Ember community from all of Europe once a quarter.
 The meetup is organized by Mainmatter.